Microsoft 365 OneDrive and SharePoint Integration

 On this page

-Release history
+Release notes

 -

-Easily select files from your OneDrive or SharePoint with an enhanced External Links field within an Archer record
+Easily select files from your OneDrive or SharePoint with an enhanced External Links field within an Archer record.

 -

-View or edit attached Microsoft 365 documents within the confines of the Archer record layout
+View or edit attached Microsoft 365 documents within the confines of the Archer record layout.

 Prerequisites (ODA and system requirements)